 You can participate in an internship if it is an integrated and meaningful component of your academic program.
 However, you may not accept paid employment while abroad.
 In addition, you cannot intern with U.S. or foreign government agencies.

 Yes, we recognize that it may be difficult to receive a letter of overseas affiliation by the time of application; therefore, the letter is not required at that time.
 Applicants should use the essays to describe their overseas plans.
 Applicants who do have a letter from an academic institution, research institute, or non-governmental organization should include it in the application.

 Boren Fellows represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 Boren Fellows must make a commitment to work in the federal government for a minimum of one year.
-For more information about the service requirement, please click here.
+For more information please visit the NSEP service requirement

 Yes.
 Graduate students who received Boren Scholarships as undergraduates are encouraged to apply for the Boren Fellowship, especially if they plan to continue studying the same language.